Skip to main content

 Altering multiple targets

-6. If you need to alter multiple targets at once, it's now possible to do so using the bulk-editor function on the targets page!
 To do this, use the checkboxes on the left-hand side of the page to select all the targets you want to alter in bulk.
 You can also select the entities you would like to edit by clicking on the entity dropdown.

-7. Once selected, a new window will appear at the bottom of the screen.
+7. Once selected, a new menu will appear at the bottom of the screen.
 Click Edit targets in the new window to be taken to a new page where you can edit all the targets you selected.

 9. Once you're happy with your changes, click the Save Changes button at the top right of the page.